lynnpepin/lynndotpy_xyz/content/posts/move_to_tumblr.md

 > **TLDR:** Tumblr's been relevant since 2007, and is run by the same people who've kept Wordpress relevant since 2003.
 Tumblr is getting on ActivityPub (the same protocol Mastodon uses), along with Facebook, Medium, and others, which will extend it's longevity.
 If you're asking 'where should I move my Online Presence to', [Tumblr](https://tumblr.com/) is a great choice.
+>
+> **Update, 2023-Jul-12th:** [Cohost's finances are in order](https://cohost.org/staff/post/1999123-june-2023-financial) and [Tumblr has hopped on the "enshittification" train.](https://staff.tumblr.com/post/722477242948747264/tumblrs-core-product-strategy) Don't I feel foolish!
+The post below has been preserved in its original form.
+I'm enjoying Cohost for now.

 I've been on the internet for about 20 years.
 Dominant platforms and protocols have waxed on and waxed off.
 I'm used to moving from one platform to another.